Blue Screen of Death

 📑 Incident Report Template

-For bonus laughs, keep a faux “IT ticket” clipboard nearby.
+For enhanced entertainment, keep a faux “IT ticket” clipboard nearby.
 Jot down the imaginary downtime, fake ticket number, and “root cause” (“Operator spilled latte on keyboard matrix”).
-Reading it aloud after the reveal turns panic into storytelling.
+Reading it aloud after the reveal turns Awe into storytelling.

 • Timeline: Document when the “crash” was spotted, when the hero (you) intervened, and how long recovery took.